 Elemental Magic - An anthology similar to the ones for the Heralds of Valdemar series, except about Elemental Masters and Magicians.

-The Fire Rose uses the same pattern and tropes as the official seven books, but was published by a different company so isn’t normally included in a list of the series.
+The Fire Rose uses the same pattern and tropes as the official books (though with minor differences, including a slightly different magic system and being set in America instead of Britain/Europe), but was published by a different company so isn’t normally included in a list of the series.
 However, it will be included on this page.

 This series provides examples of:

 A Girl and Her X: Nan and Sarah from The Wizard of London and Home from the Sea have familiars, Neville the raven and Grey the parrot, respectively.